Volunteering at Root Institute

 The Shakyamuni Buddha Community Health Programme has long benefited from the service of volunteers who have come from other countries.
 Nurses, physiotherapists and occupational therapists work alongside our Indian staff and help to create systems that sustain the programme long-term.

 Experienced nurses, physiotherapists and occupational therapists are welcome year-round for a preferred stay of six months (minimum three months.)
 If you are unable to commit to this length of time, or are inexperienced in these fields, you are welcome to observe our work in the on-site clinic and the village health programme on a short-term basis.

 - Kitchen Manager (required immediately)

-- Oversee and manage day to day finances;
+- Oversee and manage the Root Institute kitchen;